waynegramlich/Fab/ApexBase.md

 Ensure that an ApexLength has the right values.

-## 4 Class ApexMatrix <a name="apexmatrix"></a>
+## 4 Class ApexPlace <a name="apexplace"></a>

-class ApexMatrix:
+class ApexPlace:

-ApexMatrix is a wrapper around the FreeCAD Matrix class.
+ApexPlace is a wrapper around the FreeCAD Matrix class.

 This is a wrapper class around the FreeCAD Matrix class that provides an openGL style transformation consisting of a rotation point, rotation axis, and rotation angle,